karenleslie/theory-family-tree/readme.md

 This dataset and visualization are intended to seed and inspire discussion, ammendment, and expansion.
 I hope that you will add to what I have or fork it and turn it into something useful for you.
 I would love to hear from you about what you'd like to do with the data, or about prospective collaborations.
 Please email me: klboyd at umd dot edu.
 You can learn more about me and my research at karenboyd.org and relatedworkblog.com.

+Development plans/wish list:
+- Users should be able to see the information about each node (in nodes.csv) on rollover of nodes in visualization
+- Users should be able to see the names of nodes instead of relationship types when first opening .html
+- Users should be able to see different line types for different types of relationships